What we do

 - 22-years corporate experience in Operations (COO) and Stakeholder Management (VP External Relations, Copenhagen Airports).

 - Turned dysfunctional stakeholder relations into solid partnerships.

-- Now Executive Coach and Consultant, helping leaders with stakeholder management, team dynamics and conflict resolution.
+- Now Executive Consultant, helping leaders with stakeholder management, team dynamics and conflict resolution.

 Kim van Wijk – Hermus